 Mould can be killed by both chlorine bleach and oxygen bleach, although the two are very different.

-A solution of chlorine and sodium hypochlorite, commonly known as caustic soda, is used in chlorine bleach.
+A solution of chlorine and sodium hypochlorite, commonly known as cosmetic soda, is used in chlorine bleach.

 Most chlorine-containing home detergents will be branded as “laundry bleach” or “bleach.”
 The EPA and the US Department of Agriculture have both authorized chlorine as a chemical substance.
 It’s utilized in sterilizing and the manufacture of safe food.

 Chlorine bleach, on the other hand, is a powerful disinfectant that is used to keep bacteria at bay.
-Nonetheless, the EPA advises against using it as a mould-killing treatment.
+Nonetheless, the EPA advises against needing it as a mold-killing treatment.